Explaining Human Choice Probabilities with Simple Vector Representations: Results Experiment 3

 \section{Results Experiment 3}

 Experiment 3 increased the maximum number of rooms participants faced.
-This was to help distinguish if scenario complexity would influence how participants mixed ma/am and mx/mn strategies.
-Additionally, we included a wider range of distributions so as to have some distributions that had no permissible reflection.
+This was to help distinguish if scenario complexity would influence how participants combined matching/antimatching and maximizing/minimizing strategies.
+Additionally, we included a wider range of distributions so as to have some distributions that had reflections outside of the probability simplex.
 This was to probe our suggestion that the cognitive operation for calculating an opposite distribution when someone is switching between the roles of hider and seeker (or for pursuit versus avoidance) is akin to vector reflection.